-There is no restriction on the distance between two data centers that are to include Front End pools paired with each other.
-We recommend that you use two data centers in the same world region, with high-speed links between them.
-It is best if the two data centers are separated enough to avoid a single disaster hitting both at the same time.
+Two data centers that include Front End pools paired with each other can be any distance apart.
+We recommend that you pair two data centers in the same world region, with high-speed links between them.

-Having two data centers across world regions is possible, but could incur higher data loss due to latency in data replication.
+Having two data centers across world regions is possible, but could incur higher data loss if there is a disaster, because of latency in data replication.